Yen weakens in Asian market as Bank of Japan meeting starts

 The BOJ has set a target of 2.0 percent inflation within two years as part of a bid to reverse years of falling prices, which have weighed on growth, but observers are increasingly skeptical about its ambitious timeline.

-The dollar was broadly weaker against other Asia-Pacific currencies.
+The greenback was mixed against other Asia-Pacific currencies.